justinrummel/jr.com-mm/_posts/2017-01-01-adventure-enablers-resolution-run-2017.md

 ---
 layout: single
-title: "Adventure Enablers Resolution Trail Run 2017"
+title: "Adventure Enablers: Resolution Trail Run 2017"
 date: 2017-01-01T12:00:00-05:00
 modified:
 description: "It's New Years Day!
 What better way to spend the time than with a little run in the woods with friends and family"